anettrolikova/planett/index.md

 **Dev Rel**
 [Last](https://last.net/)
 [HypurrFi](https://www.hypurr.fi/en-us/)
 *Description of work:* Grow the developer community through educational content, social media, and in-person events.
-Provide technical support, collaborate with product and marketing teams.
-Connect the Last team with strategic ecosystem partners and maintain those relationships.
-I also bring the Last and HypurrFi brands to life through an in-person activations such as experience style events, swag.
+Connect the Last team with strategic ecosystem partners.
+Designed and executed in-person activations, including experience-driven events and branded swag, to enhance community engagement.

 I have organized the following events on behalf of Last / HypurrFi:
 For every event that we organized, I was in charge of branding, swag, end-to-end production of the event & activation, team and community facilitation and coordination.